 It may be difficult to breathe through the nose with acute sinusitis, the patient may feel swelling in the area around the eyes, and may feel a throbbing pain in the face or headache.

-Also called chronic rhinosinusitis, chronic sinusitis occurs when symptoms persist for more than 12 weeks or recur three times within one year.
+Also called chronic rhinosinusitis, chronic sinusitis occurs when symptoms persist for more than 12 weeks or recur three times within a year.

 When should you visit a doctor?